 Contact a Phoenix Drug Possession Attorney today to schedule your free case consultation.

 The Type and Quantity of Drug Matters

-Arizona has created several basic categories of drugs for purposes of classifying offenses and penalties:
+Arizona has created several basic categories of drugs to classify offenses and penalties, through drug scheduling:

 There are numerous facts other than the amount of the drug involved that may be considered to have some bearing on whether the defendant possessed illegal drugs for personal use or for sale.
 Other evidence that may bear on the personal use versus sale distinction may include: